Young Curators Residency Programme

 She curated exhibitions and projects including Endless Summer (2020-2021, Seoul and Jeju), Neither Dark Nor Black (Weekend, Seoul, 2020), Anyang Public Art Project (APAP6, Anyang/assistant curator, 2019), Omni-presence (ONE AND J. +1, Seoul, 2018), and Wishy-washy Bodies (Centre A, Vancouver, 2017) and work as associate curator for Frequencies of Tradition (Incheon Art Platform, 2021- 2022), and grandmothers (Post Territory Ujeongguk, Seoul, 2022).
 She participated in the 7th Gwangju Biennale International Curator Course (2016), Salzburg Summer Academy (2017), ARKO Creative Academy for Curator (2017), and Mountain School of Arts (2019).

-Emma Brasó is a curator at the contemporary creation team of hablarenarte and Visiting Lecturer at the Fine Arts Department of the Universidad Complutense.
+Emma Brasó is a curator at the contemporary creation team of hablarenarte and Visiting Lecturer at the Fine Arts Department of the Universidad Complutense de Madrid.
 She holds a PhD from Royal College of Art (London) based on her research on the intersection of fiction and authorship since the 1980s.
+Before that, she obtained a master’s degree in Curatorial Studies at Columbia University (New York) with a grant from ‘la Caixa’ Foundation.

 Art historian, professor and curator, Pérez Rubio co-curated (with Maria Berios, Lisette Lagnado and Renata Cervetto) the 11th Berlin Biennale (2020).
 Previously, he was curator of the Chilean Pavilion, 58th Venice Biennale (2019), and artistic director of the Museo de Arte Latinoamericano de Buenos Aires (MALBA) (2014–2018), where he developed a socio-political programme dedicated to female Latin American artists like Teresa Burga, Mirtha Dermisache, Claudia Andujar, Anne Marie Heinrich or Alicia Penalba.
 Earlier, he was chief curator and director of the Museo de Arte Contemporáneo de Castilla y León (MUSAC), Spain (2003–2013).